SuperOffice/RESTful-HTTP-Queries/README.md

 If you want to connect towards different environments you can define them in your settings.json.
 The sample-files comes with 2 environments, sod and online, but you can freely add more environments to fit your needs.
 To switch between environments you can use the shortcut `CTRL` + `Alt` + `E` and select from the dropdown.

 You can also skip configuring for different environments, and just input values in the $shared section.
 What you define under $shared will be overruled by environment-specific settings.

 The properties are as follows:

 - `{{env}}` - The environment to query.
 Either `sod` or `sod2` or `qaonline` or `stage` or `online` or `online3`.
-- `{{token}}` - The access token to use for authentication.
+- `{{access_token}}` - The access token to use for authentication.
 - `{{tenant}}` - The online tenant context identifier to query.
 - `{{ticket}}` - The ticket credential to use for queries.
 Must be used with app_secret.
 - `{{clientId}}` - client_id for your application.